anujajagan/Simple-Data-Science-Projects/README.md

 # Github Repo: Simple Data Science Projects #
 ## Hi Everyone!
 My name is Anuja Jaganathan.
-Welcome to my Github page :smiley: ##
+Welcome to my very first Github Repo :smiley: ##
 The idea behind this repo is to demonstrate my ability to perform exploratory data analysis and visualization using Jupyter Notebooks and Python.
 If you are a self-learner looking to do simple data science projects, please go ahead and explore.